 - in person: Level 7, 133 Mary St, Brisbane

 There is no fee for making an external review application.

-- reasons for the application for external review
+- reasons why you want an external review

-- any other documents or information that is relevant to or which supports the application.
+- any other documents or information which supports your application.

 How long does an external review take?

-Do I have any other review rights after an external review?
+Do I have any review rights after an external review?

 For information about filing an appeal with QCAT go to www.qcat.qld.gov.au.
-The LawRight5 Self Representation Service may be able to provide assistance with QCAT matters relating to RTI.
-They can be contacted on 3846 6317.
+The LawRight3 Self Representation Service may be able to provide assistance with QCAT matters relating to RTI.
+They can be contacted on 07 3846 6317.

-3 This is known as a notice of decision or a ‘prescribed written notice’.
+- 2 This is called a notice of decision or a ‘prescribed written notice’.

 - 3 based on the circumstances as they exist at the time of the review -see Palmer and Townsville City Council QICmr 43 (3 October 2019) at paragraph 21